jlondal/RDA/README.md

 For the lazy I have provide SSL certs that are not valid.
 You will get a warning in your browser but you can ignore it and everything should still work.

 Finally there is a file called userlist.
 This file file contains a list of users you would like to have setup at the start.
 I would recommend just having one admin user and then creating new users from the admin account.
-Note the fist time you login as admin you will be asked to create a password.
+Note the first time you login as admin you will be asked to create a password.
 The default user is master_user

 The environment can be built by running the `build.sh` script: